Tobias-Fe/DHBW-UOIT_SmartAgriculture/README.md

 =================

 If you are having issues, please let us know.
-We are available at:

 License
 ================

-The source code of the project is licensed under the Apache License 2.0.
+The source code of the project is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 For more Information see LICENSE.md.
-The video is licensed under the CC 4.0 License.
+The video is licensed under the [CC 4.0 License](https://creativecommons.org/licenses/by/4.0/).
 For more Information see the LICENSE.md file in the Video folder.